anna-wilde/anna-wilde.github.io/en/_posts/2025-04-23-Was-bedeutet-systemisch.md

 layout: en/post
 date: 2025-04-23
 title: What does "systemic" actually mean?
 description: 'This is about the mindset behind systemic therapy or coaching.
-What exactly makes this approach so special?
-And how does constructivism factor into this therapeutic attitude?'
+What exactly makes this approach so special?'

 ---
 What does "systemic" actually mean?